nordseele/hans/doc/notes.md

 ⚠️ **This project is experimental and is still being developed.**

-❌ An issue prevents the ER-301 from booting up normally if both the Raspberry Pi and the ER-301 aren't started simultaneously (see "known issues" below).
+❌ An issue prevents the ER-301 from booting up normally if both the Raspberry Pi and the ER-301 aren't started simultaneously.

 Until an hardware solution is created, it is recommended to avoid connecting the ER-301 to the i2c bus.

 You must pay close attention to the wiring between the GPIO of the Raspberry Pi and your modules.

-The app itself won't damage your modules but if you mess up the wiring between the RPi and the Eurorack modules, you may seriously damage them.
-Do it at your own risk.
+The app itself won't damage the modules but if you mess up the wiring between the RPi and the Eurorack modules, you may seriously damage them.

-If you have no prior experience with the GPIO of a Raspberry PI, it is recommended to avoid plugging one to your expensive Eurorack modules.
-You may damage them.

 ### Background